Particle-hole asymmetric phases in doped twisted bilayer graphene: Introduction

-Therefore, in this study, we adopt an 8-orbital model of magic-angle TBG from Carr~\textit{et al.}~\cite{carr2019derivation} and employ Hartree--Fock (HF) methods to explore its properties.
+Therefore, in this study, we adopt an eight-orbital model of magic-angle TBG from Carr~\textit{et al.}~\cite{carr2019derivation} and employ Hartree--Fock (HF) methods to explore its properties.
+In order to minimize an \textit{a priori} bias in the symmetry-broken states thus obtained, we do not constrain the density matrices in either the spin or valley channels to be identical, and we allow mixing between different species of electrons.
 Unlike the belief that Wannierized models are challenging to use in calculations, we found the HF method to be straightforward, as it does not involve complicated form factors such as those arising from projecting the interactions onto the BM model.
-The 8-orbital model also has the potential for future use in more sophisticated strong correlation methods such as DMFT, to calculate the states that cannot be captured by the HF self-consistent calculations.
+The 8-orbital model also has the potential for future use in more sophisticated strongly correlated methods such as DMFT, to calculate the states that cannot be captured by the HF self-consistent calculations.
 Although previous studies~\cite{Calder2020Interactions} had considered the 8-band model, those calculations were done at the Hartree level (without the Fock terms), and did not find any interaction-driven insulating states.

 In this work, we first used the Wannier orbitals from the 8-orbital model to numerically evaluate the strength of the electron repulsion integral matrix elements, enabling us to construct a suitably extended Hubbard model including both the direct and exchange interactions.
 Subsequently, we incorporated the complete Hartree and Fock terms to study this model.
 We identified several converged ordered states for each filling.
 These symmetry-broken ordered states originate from the valley, spin, and orbital degrees of freedom.
 Our results compare favourably with the experimental findings~\cite{yankowitz2019tuning,sharpe_emergent_2019,serlin_QAH_2019,polshyn_linear_2019,jiang_charge_2019,stepanov_interplay_2020,liu2021tuning,saito2020,park2020flavour,lu2019superconductors,saito_independent_2020,Jaoui2022,das2022observation}, including the quantum anomalous Hall (QAH) states found at certain fillings.
 The particle-hole asymmetry is naturally present in our 8-orbital model, in contrast to the BM model, and is consistent with the experimentally observed asymmetry between electron- and hole-doped side of the phase diagram.
 A detailed comparison between our results and experimental findings suggests that the symmetry-breaking and gap formation mechanisms depend on the filling fraction and the specific device configurations used in the experiments.
 Our HF calculations underscore the importance of incorporating particle-hole asymmetric models into theoretical considerations.